rljc/SamSungDataClean/CodeBook.md

 - **subject**: identity of the subject performing the activity.
 The 30 admissible values are integers ranging from 1 to 30.

-- 79 feature measurement columns: each column is calculated as average of a Samsung smartphone data feature measurement, for each activity and each subject.
+- 79 feature measurement columns: each column is calculated as the **average** of a Samsung smartphone data feature measurement, for each activity and each subject.
 Example of column name is **time.gravity.accelerometer.std.X**

 These 79 columns are split into the following categories: